btmartin721/construct_pipeline/README.md

 1. You need to have run runConstruct.R first, which will write the .RData files to the output directory specified in the runConstruct.R options.

-2. You need to specify the minimum and maximum K values that you ran runConstruct.R on.
-Currently, minK must be 1.
-It's kind of a deprecated option.
+2. You need to specify the maximum K value that you ran runConstruct.R on.
+The minimum K must be 1.

 3. You need to specify the directory where the runConstruct.R files are stored using the --wd option.